Updated: 2022/Sep/29

 If the result of expanding a nested variable expression contains a dollar

-sign (`$'), the string is subject to further expansion.
+sign (`$'), the result is subject to further expansion.

 Variable substitution occurs at four distinct times, depending on where